danieldiamond/gitlab-analytics/README.md

 ### Stored procedures

-We don't use stored procedures because it is hard to version control it.
+We don't use stored procedures because they are hard to keep under version control.

 ### Local environment